-A sentiment echoed by Sally Jordan, Head of the School of Physical Sciences at The Open University, who commenting on Dame Bell Burnell’s achievements hailed her as a pioneer in science,
+A sentiment echoed by Sally Jordan, Head of the School of Physical Sciences at The Open University, who commenting on Dame Jocelyn’s achievements hailed her as a pioneer in science,

 “She is a pioneer in breaking down the barriers that restrict the advancement of female scientists and widen opportunities to many people to engage with science.
 Her decision to donate her prize-winnings is fantastic news.
 Despite a huge amount of work to rectify the balance, significant demographic gaps in progression in physics continue to exist across the UK and beyond.
 It is vitally important that we do all in our power to investigate this and to make whatever changes we can to promote equality of opportunity for all.”